 You could say a “pro-human” workplace is about employee engagement, employee experience, morale, spirit, vitality or any other similar buzzword of the day.
 Organizations create programs around these topics.
 They provide structure and consistency.
 And yet, that’s not the whole story.

 To me, what I call a “pro-human” workplace is embodied on a daily basis, human to human in routine interactions.
-All organization members understand that to address human needs like appreciation, belonging, and the need to make a meaningful contribution creates a thriving and sustainable culture and business outcomes.
+All organization members understand that to address human needs like appreciation, belonging, and the need to make a meaningful contribution bolsters a thriving and sustainable culture and business outcomes.
 It’s a tone, a belief, that infuses all interactions.

 Intention and commitment at the leadership level are imperative.
 This is as important as any structured program.